brianmario/mysql2/README.md

 This may be needed if you deploy to a system where these libraries are located somewhere different than on your build system.
 This overrides any rpath calculated by default or by the options above.

+### Linux and other Unixes

+You may need to install a package such as `libmysqlclient-dev` or `mysql-devel`;
+refer to your distribution's package guide to find the particular package.
+The most common issue we see is a user who has the library file `libmysqlclient.so` but is missing the header file `mysql.h` -- double check that you have the _-dev_ packages installed.

+### Mac OS X

+You may use MacPorts, Homebrew, or a native MySQL installer package.
+The most common paths will be automatically searched.
+If you want to select a specific MySQL directory, use the `--with-mysql-dir` or `--with-mysql-config` options above.

 ### Windows
 Make sure that you have Ruby and the DevKit compilers installed.
 We recommend